How to fix the partner violence in Flanders?

-Moreover, this form of partner violence experienced by many victims as the worst form of violence.
+Moreover, this form of partner violence experienced by many victims as the worst form of abuse.

 Psychological violence gradually undermines the normal functioning and the self-esteem of the victim by mental ill-treatment.

-They may be humiliation, threats, forbidding contacts with family or acquaintances, ignore, constantly checking one’s doing, by mobile phone, mail or e-mail, the threat of suicide, deliberate destruction of personal belongings.
+They may be humiliation, threats, forbidding contacts with family or acquaintances, ignore, constantly checking one’s doing, by mobile phone, mail or e-mail, the danger of suicide, deliberate destruction of belongings.

 It remains a stubborn fable that sexual assault or rape within a relationship do not occur.